EHTJulia/ScatteringOptics.jl/docs/src/benchmarks.md

 CurrentModule = ScatteringOptics
 ```
 # Benchmarks
 The Julia implementation of the EHT scattering framework takes advantage of Julia's fast Auto-Differentiation (AD) capabilities, which accelerate the simulation of interstellar scattering.
-As the overall imaging process can consist of thousands to tens of thousands of iterations in order to optimize scattering parameters and the final output image, even a small imprdovements in simulation speed can result in significant cuts in runtime.
+As the overall imaging process can consist of thousands to tens of thousands of iterations in order to optimize scattering parameters and the final output image, even a small improvements in simulation speed can result in significant cuts in runtime.
 It is then crucial that our implementation performs faster than the existing python framework, `eht-imaging`, and produces consistent results.
 Here, we present benchmarks between the two implementations.

 All the examples are in `examples/benchmarks` directories.
 In below, benchmark results were obtained under the following enviroment.
 - Ubuntu 22.04 LTS